 For years, I struggled with low self-esteem, and I have been trying to shake the habit.
 And shaking the habit means loving myself first, and enjoying my own company before I let anyone else in.
 Especially in my teens, and early college, I was not in a good place- and I’m glad no one had to go through “the old me”.
 Finally, I can say I’m at a point where I can look in the mirror and not hate what I see.
 I can also say I’m not as shy anymore and have learned to stand up for myself and speak my mind.
 I still have a bit of growing to do, but I am leaps and bounds where I once was.
 Right now, I’m going through a transitional phase in my life, and I wouldn’t want to drag anyone through that.
 I wouldn’t be able to give much of my time, or much of my mind- which isn’t fair to a deserving person.

 Moving to California has been a great thing for me in the fact that I have been able to become more independent and learn about myself.
-It was a huge leap of faith coming out here to San Diego, and it will be an even bigger leap going to Los Angeles.
+It was a huge leap of faith coming out here to San Diego.
 In all my wildest dreams, I never thought I would be here on the West Coast.
 Here, I’ve enjoyed nice meals alone, viewed the ocean alone, and enjoyed the movies- almost exclusively alone.
 Would I enjoy another person’s company sometimes?
 Definitely.
 But I don’t let the fact that I don’t have company deter me or define me.

 If you have been through or are going through a period of “perpetual singleness”, I hope you find some peace today.
 Thank you for reading, and much love…